 Garmin designs GPS that will be used in a wide variety of environments.
 Over time users found that some GPS were sophisticated enough to be used for a couple different tasks and began to try and customize their GPS so one device "could do everything".

-While this theory sometimes works in practice, since the devices aren't conceived, developed and sold to be used cross-functionally, design limitations are exposed once the technological boundaries are reached.
-The same can be said for maps provided or distributed by Garmin.
+While this approach sometimes works in practice only a few devices are originally engineered to be used cross-functionally.
+Design limitations are eventually exposed when a person tries to use a car GPS for off road or hiking use.
+The same can be said for maps provided and distributed by Garmin.

-Garmin Topo is updated and delivered approximately every four years.
-The reason it takes so long for a new release is that its core function is to display topographic information and that changes relatively very little over time.
+Garmin TOPO is updated and delivered approximately once every four (4) years.
+The reason it takes so long for a new release is that maps core function is to display topographic information and that changes relatively very little over time.

-The greater off road and motorcycling community has begun to use both Topo and CNNT as primary maps for navigation without either understanding or accepting the differences between the two products and how they are positioned.
+The greater off road vehicle, hiking, biking and motorcycling community has begun to use both Garmin TOPO and Garmin CNNT as primary maps for navigation without either understanding or accepting the differences between the two products and how they are positioned by Garmin.

 Clarification Items from Garmin

 Garmin has been receiving questions regarding these uses and as of September 7, 2012 has posted clarification items on their support site.
 A few examples are: